Skip to main content

 View original clinical language

-Inclusion Criteria: Participants are eligible to be included in the study only if all of the following criteria apply: * Male or female participants aged 18 to 75 years inclusive, at the time of signing the informed consent * Participants who have clinical evidence of active UC for ≥3 months before screening and confirmed by endoscopy during the screening period * Active moderate-to-severe UC at screening as defined by a modified Mayo Score (mMS) of 5 to 9 (without the Physician global Assessment (PGA), with a minimum rectal bleeding (RB) subscore ≥1, a minimum stool frequency (SF) subscore ≥1, a mMES ≥2 confirmed by central reader, a minimum sum of all subscores of 5, and a disease extent \>15 cm from the anal verge * Must have received prior treatment for UC (either "a" or "b" below or combination of both): 1.
-No prior exposure to Advanced Therapy (AT), but having inadequate response to, loss of response to or intolerance to standard treatment with any of the following compounds: 5-ASA, 6-MP, AZA, MTX, oral or intravenous (IV) corticosteroids or history of corticosteroid dependence (defined an inability to successfully taper corticosteroids without recurrence of UC) OR 2.
-Inadequate response to, loss of response to or intolerance to treatment with ≥1 approved AT such as a biologic agent (such as TNF antagonists, anti-integrin other than natalizumab, anti-IL-12/23, anti-IL-23, or experimental biologic UC therapeutics), or a small molecule (such as a JAKi or S1PRm) for UC * Contraceptive use by men and women should be consistent with local regulations regarding the methods of contraception for those participating in clinical studies.
-Exclusion Criteria: Participants are excluded from the study if any of the following criteria apply: * Participants with active CD, indeterminate colitis, ischemic colitis, microscopic colitis * Participants with the following ongoing known complications of UC: fulminant colitis, toxic megacolon, or any other manifestation that might require bowel surgery while enrolled in the study * Participant with prior colectomy, ostomy or ileoanal pouch, or anticipated colectomy during their participation in the study * Participants with fecal sample positive for ova or parasites, bacterial pathogens, or positive for Clostridium difficile B toxin in stools * Participants with active tuberculosis (TB) or a history of incompletely treated active TB or latent TB infection per local guidelines * Participants with Positive Hepatitis B surface antigen (HBsAg), or Hepatitis B core antibody (HBcAb) and/or Hepatitis C virus antibody (HCVAb) at the screening visit * Participants with any other active, chronic or recurrent infection, including recurrent or disseminated herpes zoster or disseminated herpes simplex * Participants with a known history of human immunodeficiency virus (HIV) infection or positive HIV-1 or HIV-2 serology at screening * Participants presenting with active malignancies, lymphoproliferative disease, or recurrence of either, within the 5 years before screening * If the participant has extensive colitis for ≥8 years or disease limited to left side of colon (ie, distal to splenic flexure) for \>10 years, regardless of age, a colonoscopy within 1 year of the screening visit is required to survey for dysplasia.
+Inclusion Criteria: Participants are eligible to be included in the study only if all of the following criteria apply: * Male or female participants aged 18 to 75 years inclusive, at the time of signing the informed consent * Participants who have clinical evidence of active UC for ≥3 months before screening and confirmed by endoscopy during the screening period * Active moderate-to-severe UC at screening as defined by a modified Mayo Score (mMS) of 5 to 9 (without the Physician global Assessment (PGA), with a minimum rectal bleeding (RB) subscore ≥1, a minimum stool frequency (SF) subscore ≥1, a mMES ≥2 confirmed by central reader, a minimum sum of all subscores of 5, and a disease extent \>15 cm from the anal verge * Must have received prior treatment for UC (either "a" or "b" below or a combination of both "a" and "b"): 1.
+History of no prior exposure to approved Advanced Therapy (AT), but having inadequate response to, loss of response to or intolerance to standard treatment with any of the following : 5-ASA, thiopurines (eg.6-MP, AZA), MTX, oral or intravenous (IV) corticosteroids or history of corticosteroid dependence (defined an inability to successfully taper corticosteroids without recurrence of UC) OR 2.
+History of inadequate response to, loss of response to or intolerance to treatment with ≥1 approved AT such as a biologic agent (eg. TNF antagonists, anti-integrin other than natalizumab, anti-IL-12/23, anti-IL-23, or a small molecule (such as a JAKi or S1PRm) for UC * Contraceptive use by men and women should be consistent with local regulations regarding the methods of contraception for those participating in clinical studies.
+Exclusion Criteria: Participants are excluded from the study if any of the following criteria apply: * Participants with active CD, indeterminate colitis, ischemic colitis, microscopic colitis * Participants with the following ongoing known complications of UC: fulminant colitis, toxic megacolon, or any other manifestation that might require bowel surgery while enrolled in the study * Participant with prior colectomy, ostomy or ileoanal pouch, or anticipated colectomy during their participation in the study * Participants with fecal sample positive for ova or parasites, bacterial pathogens, or positive for Clostridium difficile B toxin in stools * Participants with active tuberculosis (TB) or a history of incompletely treated active TB or latent TB infection per local guidelines * Participants with Positive Hepatitis B surface antigen (HBsAg), or hepatitis B core antibody (HBcAb) and/or hepatitis C virus antibody (HCVAb) at the screening visit * Participants with any other active, chronic or recurrent infection, including recurrent or disseminated herpes zoster or disseminated herpes simplex * Participants with a known history of human immunodeficiency virus (HIV) infection or positive HIV-1 or HIV-2 serology at screening * Participants presenting with active malignancies, lymphoproliferative disease, or recurrence of either, within the 5 years before screening * History of gastro-intestinal dysplasia other than completely removed low grade dysplasia OR presence of colonic mucosal dysplasia or adenomatous colonic polyps not removed during endoscopy by the time of the screening visit. * If the participant has extensive colitis for ≥8 years or disease limited to left side of colon (ie, distal to splenic flexure) for \>10 years, regardless of age, a colonoscopy within 1 year of the screening visit is required to survey for dysplasia.
 Participants with dysplasia or cancer identified on biopsies will be excluded. * Female participants who is pregnant, breastfeeding, or is considering becoming pregnant during the study or within 3 months after the last dose of study drug * Infection(s) requiring treatment with IV anti-infectives within 30 days prior to the screening visit or oral/intramuscular anti-infectives within 14 days prior to the screening visit * Participants requiring or receiving any parental nutrition and/or exclusive enteral nutrition * Participants who received cyclosporine, tacrolimus, mycophenolate mofetil, or thalidomide within 30 days prior to screening * Participants who received fecal microbial transplantation within 30 days prior to screening * Participants who have ever been exposed to natalizumab (Tysabri®) or oral carotegrast methyl (Carogra®) * Participants who received IV corticosteroids within 14 days prior to screening or during screening period * Screening laboratory and other analyses show abnormal results.
 The above information is not intended to contain all considerations relevant to a participant's potential participation in a clinical trial.

 Treatments Being Tested